ohler55/oj/docs/Modes.md

     | :use_to_hash           | Boolean |         |         |         |         |         |       x |
     | :use_to_json           | Boolean |         |         |         |       ? |         |       x |

+ 1. :allow_blank an alias for :nilnil.

+ 2. The :ascii_only options is an undocumented json gem option.

- 1. The integer indent value in the default options will be honored by since the json gem expects a String type the indent in calls to 'to_json()', 'Oj.generate()', or 'Oj.generate_fast()' expect a String and not an integer.
+ 3. The integer indent value in the default options will be honored by since the json gem expects a String type the indent in calls to 'to_json()', 'Oj.generate()', or 'Oj.generate_fast()' expect a String and not an integer.

+ 4. The quirks mode option is no longer supported in the most recent json gem.
+It is supported by Oj for backward compatibility with older json gem versions.